-Physiotherapy services refer to all treatment related services delivered by a Physiotherapist approved by the Authority.
+Physiotherapy services refer to all treatment related services delivered by a Physiotherapist.
 Each service is to be billed in accordance with Schedule A.

 Report writing occurs only when the insurer requests a Physiotherapist, Chiropractor or Osteopath compile a written report, other than the Allied Health Recovery Request, providing details of the worker's treatment, progress and work capacity.
-The insurer must provide pre-approval for such a service.
-Payment will not be made in advance of receipt of the report.
+The insurer must provide preapproval for such a service.